rednafi/hook-slinger/README.md

 ### Exploring the Interactive API Docs

-To try out the entire workflow interactively, head over to the following URL in your browser:
+To try out the entire workflow interactively, head over to the following URL on your browser:

 ```
 http://localhost:5000/docs